 - The parent(s) must bring their child’s birth certificate to the Parish Office

 - There must be a Godparent; although two Godparents – one male and one female – is preferable.

 - At least one Godparent must be Catholic.
 (An unbaptized person cannot serve as a Godparent as they cannot give witness to the Catholic faith.
 A non-Catholic Christian can be a Christian witness.)
 The Catholic Godparent must have received the Sacraments of Baptism, Holy Communion and Confirmation, and, if married, must be married validly in the Catholic Church.

 - The Godparent(s) must be at least 14 years old.

 - The Catholic Godparent must obtain a Godparent Sponsorship Eligibility Form from his/her own parish.
 (Click here for a sample copy.)

-Donations: There is $50.00 Baptismal offering.
-The parents or the Godparents of the person being baptized are asked to make this sacrificial donation to the church before or at the time of the Baptism in the name of the new member.
+- A Baptismal offering is greatly appreciated.
+The parents of the person being baptized are asked to make a donation to the church before or at the time of the Baptism in the name of the new member.
 These contributions help to defray the operational costs of maintaining the parish and allow the parish to continue doing good works.

 - For adult Baptisms, please contact the parish office at 609-645-7313.